cahtarevic-ermin/lumen/README.md

-# AI Document Manager – Web
+# Lumen - AI Document Manager client app

 Next.js App Router frontend for the AI Document Manager MVP.
-It mirrors the backend roadmap (auth, document uploads, AI summaries, tagging, search, and infra) described in [`ai-docs-manager-backend/requirements/requirements.md`](../ai-docs-manager-backend/requirements/requirements.md).
+It mirrors the backend roadmap (auth, document uploads, AI summaries, tagging, search, and infra) described in [`atlas/requirements/requirements.md`](https://github.com/cahtarevic-ermin/atlas/requirements/requirements.md).
 The site is not deployed yet; the current deliverable is a locally served landing page that communicates the vision while the core product is under construction.

 ## What’s in the landing page today